Hakimisme/To_do_list/README.md

-# To-Do List Manager 📝✨
+# To-Do List  📝✨

-Welcome to To-Do List Manager!
+Welcome to To-Do List !
 This simple program allows you to manage your tasks efficiently.
 You can add, view, and delete tasks with ease.
 Follow the instructions below to get started.

 ## Installation 🚀